-At December 31, 2022, the Company has acquired bonds and letters of credit issued in favor of various state regulatory agencies as mandated by state law in order to comply with financial assurance regulations required to perform oil and gas operations within the various state jurisdictions.
+As of December 31, 2024, the Company has acquired bonds and letters of credit issued in favor of various state regulatory agencies as mandated by state law in order to comply with financial assurance regulations required to perform oil and gas operations within the various state jurisdictions.

 The Company has seven \$5,000 single-well bonds totaling \$35,000 and one \$10,000 single well bond with an insurance company, for wells the Company operates in Alabama.
 The \$5,000 bonds are written for a three-year period and have expiration dates of August 1, 2025.
-The \$10,000 bond is written for a one-year period and expired February 16, 2023.
-Subsequent to year-end, this bond has been extended through February 16, 2024.
+The \$10,000 bond is written for a one-year period and expired February 16, 2025.
+Subsequent to year-end, this bond has been extended through February 16, 2026.

-The Company has eight letters of credit from a bank issued for the benefit of various state regulatory agencies in Texas, New Mexico, Oklahoma, the U.S. Department of the Interior Bureau of Indian Affairs, and Louisiana, ranging in amounts from \$25,000 to \$100,000 and totaling \$270,000.
+The Company has six letters of credit from a bank issued for the benefit of various state regulatory agencies in Texas, New Mexico, Oklahoma, the U.S. Department of the Interior Bureau of Indian Affairs, and Louisiana, ranging in amounts from \$25,000 to \$100,000 and totaling \$270,000.
 These letters of credit are fully secured by funds on deposit with the bank in business money market accounts and automatically extend for a period of one year unless cancelled by the beneficiary.

-The Company has seven additional letters of credit from one bank issued for the benefit of various state agencies in Texas, New Mexico, and Oklahoma ranging from \$25,000 to \$300,000 totaling \$575,000.
-These letters of credit are secured by long-term certificates of deposit at the two banks.
+The Company has eight additional letters of credit from one bank issued for the benefit of various state agencies in Texas and New Mexico ranging from \$25,000 to \$300,000 totaling \$575,000.
+These letters of credit are secured by long-term certificates of deposit at the bank.